irham0019/ansible-ei/README.md

 In **group_vars**, change the values of the following variables in all groups:
 1. The value of `pack_location` should be changed from "local" to "remote"
-2. The value of `remote_jdk` should be changed to the URL in which the JDK should be downloaded from, and remove it as a comment.
-3. The value of `remote_pack` should be changed to the URL in which the package should be downloaded from, and remove it as a comment.

-## Running WSO2 Identity Server Ansible scripts
+## Running WSO2 EI Ansible scripts

 ### 1. Run the existing scripts without customization
-The existing Ansible scripts contain the configurations to set-up a single node WSO2 Identity Server pattern.
+The existing Ansible scripts contain the configurations to set-up a HA WSO2 EI pattern.
 In order to deploy the pattern, you need to replace the `[ip_address]` given in the `inventory` file under `dev` folder by the IP of the location where you need to host the Identity Server.
 An example is given below.
 ```
 [ei]
-wso2ei ansible_host=172.28.128.4
+ei_1 ansible_host=34.121.29.75 ansible_user=user
+ei_2 ansible_host=35.202.118.190 ansible_user=user

+[activemq]
+activemq_1 ansible_host=35.184.193.49 ansible_user=user
 ```

 Run the following command to run the scripts.

-`ansible-playbook -i dev site.yml`
+`ansible-playbook -i environments/dev site.yml`

 If you need to alter the configurations given, please change the parameterized values in the yaml files under `group_vars` and `host_vars`.